vestrel00/contacts-android/howto/howto-learn-more-contact-lookup-key.md

 For more info, read [How do I include only the data that I want?](/howto/howto-include-only-desired-data.md)

-## How to use the Contact lookup key?
+## How to get Contacts using lookup keys?

 To get a Contact by lookup key,